bradkav/axion-miniclusters/README.md

 In particular:
 - `profile`: Internal AMC density profile.
 Options: `"PL"`, `"NFW"`
-- `mass_function_ID`: String identifying the mass function you want to use:
+- `AMC_MF`: Mass function object, which can be created 'from scratch' or by using the function `mass_function.get_mass_function` and supplying one of the following `ID` strings:
    * `"powerlaw"` - standard power-law mass function, with log-slope gamma = -0.7
    * `"delta_a"` - delta function mass function, centred on the average mass of a `powerlaw` function
    * `"delta_c"` - delta function, centred on the characteristic AMC mass
    * `"delta_p"` - delta function, centred on the peak of the AMC mass function at MRE.
 - `galaxyID`: String identifying the galaxy to be used.
 Options: `"MW"`, `"M31"`.

-An example of the pipeline can be found in [`code/RunPipeline.py`](code/RunPipeline.py).
+An example of the pipeline can be found in [`code/scripts/RunPipeline.py`](code/scripts/RunPipeline.py).
 As always, you should edit [`code/dirs.py`](code/dirs.py) so that the directory variables point to the right place.

+You can also run the pipeline over a grid of masses using [`code/scripts/RunMassGrid.py`](code/scripts/RunMassGrid.py).
+The results can then be plotted with [`code/plotting/PlotRates_AMCmass.py`](code/plotting/PlotRates_AMCmass.py).

 ### Citation